-The Iridium system is not limited to specific ocean regions therefore the Iridium equivalent for this would be a global transmission or sending to the Global Ocean Region.
-Ocean regions could be predefined areas in the Iridium system.
+The Iridium system is not limited to specific ocean regions therefore the Iridium SafetyCast equivalent for this would be a global transmission or sending to the Global Ocean Region.
+Other "Ocean regions", such as an Arctic Ocean Region, could also be created as predefined areas in the Iridium SafetyCast system.

-- .36 Sea Area A1 means an area within the radiotelephone coverage of at least one VHF coast station in which continuous DSC alerting is available, as may be defined by a Contracting Government. - .37 Sea Area A2 means an area, excluding sea area A1, within the radiotelephone coverage of at least one MF coast station in which continuous DSC alerting is available, as may be defined by a Contracting Government.
+.32 Sea Area A1 means an area within the radiotelephone coverage of at least one VHF coast station in which continuous DSC alerting is available, as may be defined by a Contracting Government.

+.33 Sea Area A2 means an area, excluding sea area A1, within the radiotelephone coverage of at least one MF coast station in which continuous DSC alerting is available, as may be defined by a Contracting Government.
-Commented [A31]: A705, A706 revision - capitals.
-Addition to A1051.

-Commented [A32]: Added to A705, A706, A1051 revisions

-Commented [A33]: Capitals to align with A705 revision and self-reference to Annex 2 is straightforward

-Commented [A34]: Aligned with A705, A706, A1051 revision

-Commented [A35]: A705 revision

-Commented [A37]: Proposed addition below describes relationship between ocean regions and Iridium architecture.
+.34 Sea Area A3 means an area, excluding sea areas A1 and A2, within the coverage of an Inmarsat geostationary satellite in which continuous alerting is available.

+.35 Sea Area A4 means an area outside sea areas A1, A2 and A3.

+.36 Ship Earth Station (SES) means a mobile earth station in the recognized maritime mobile satellite service located on board a ship.
+This may also be referred to as Mobile Earth Station or a maritime mobile terminal.

+.37 Sub-Area means a subdivision of a NAVAREA/METAREA in which a number of countries have established a coordinated system for the promulgation of Maritime Safety Information.
+The delimitation of such areas is not related to and should not prejudice the delimitation of any boundaries between States.

+.38 Sub-Area Coordinator means the authority charged with coordinating, collating and issuing Sub-Area warnings for a designated Sub-Area.

+.39 Sub-Area warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a Sub-Area Coordinator.
+Broadcast should be made by the International NAVTEX service to defined NAVTEX service areas or by the International Enhanced Group Call service (through the appropriate NAVAREA Coordinator).

+&lt;sup>2 SES within this document refers to a type approved EGC capable ship earth station

+.40 Teleport means a terrestrial part of the Iridium mobile-satellite system which communicates between the Iridium satellites and the gateway and Satellite Network Operations Center terrestrial parts.

+.41 User-defined area means a temporary geographic area, either circular or rectangular, to which Maritime Safety Information or Search and Rescue related information is addressed.

-- .38 Sea Area A3 means an area, excluding sea areas A1 and A2, within the coverage of an Inmarsat geostationary satellite in which continuous alerting is available. - .39 Sea Area A4 means an area outside sea areas A1, A2 and A3. - .40 Sub-area means a subdivision of a NAVAREA/METAREA in which a number of countries have established a coordinated system for the promulgation of Maritime Safety Information.
-The delimitation of such areas is not related to and shall not prejudice the delimitation of any boundaries between States. - .41 Sub-area Coordinator means the authority charged with coordinating, collating and issuing Sub-area warnings for a designated Sub-area. - .42 Sub-area warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a Sub-area Coordinator.
-Broadcast should be made by the International NAVTEX service to defined NAVTEX service areas or by the International Enhanced Group Call service (through the appropriate NAVAREA Coordinator). - .43 Teleport means a terrestrial part of the Iridium mobile-satellite system which communicates between the Iridium satellites, and the gateway and SNOC terrestrial parts. - .45 UTC means Coordinated Universal Time which is equivalent to GMT (or ZULU) as the international time standard. - .46 World-Wide Met-ocean Information and Warning Service (WWMIWS) means the internationally coordinated service for the promulgation of meteorological warnings and forecasts. - .47 World-Wide Navigational Warning Service (WWNWS) means the internationally and nationally coordinated service for the promulgation of navigational warnings. - .48 In the operating procedures coordination means that the allocation of the time for data broadcast is centralized, the format and criteria of data transmissions are compliant as described in the Joint IMO/IHO/WMO Manual on Maritime Safety Information and that all services are managed as set out in IMO resolutions A.705(17), as amended, A.706(17), as amended, and A.1051(27), as amended.
+.42 UTC means Coordinated Universal Time which is equivalent to GMT (or ZULU) as the international time standard.

+.43 World-Wide Met-Ocean Information and Warning Service (WWMIWS) means the internationally coordinated service for the promulgation of meteorological warnings and forecasts.

+.44 World-Wide Navigational Warning Service (WWNWS) means the internationally and nationally coordinated service for the promulgation of navigational warnings.

+.45 In the operating procedures coordination means that the allocation of the time for data broadcast is centralized, the format and criteria of data transmissions are compliant as described in the Joint IMO/IHO/WMO Manual on Maritime Safety Information and that all services are managed as set out in resolutions A.705(17), as amended, A.706(17), as amended, and A.1051(27), as amended.
-Commented [A38]: Not redefined in 2020 SOLAS amendments - will change in 2024.

-Commented [A39]: Aligned with A705 (on Promulgation of MSI) and A1051 (on WWMIWS).
-A706 (on WWNWS) is specific to navigational warnings

-Commented [A40]: Aligned with A706 revision

-Commented [A42]: A705, A706 revision.
-Added to A1051.

-Commented [A43]: A705, A706, A1051 revision